alwinvargh/node-projects/CommunityCircle/read.md

    ```bash
    cd communitycircle
    ```
-3. Install dependencies for both front-end and back-end:
+3. Navigate to the both client and sever , Install dependencies for both :
    ```bash
    npm install
    ```